What you need to know about withdrawing from all classes/not enrolling for a time:

 IMPORTANT: International students may NOT take a time off during the regular semester and remain in the US.
 F-1 and J-1 students present in the US must be enrolled for a full course load or pre-approved reduced course load with appropriate documentation for one of the allowable reasons (medical or academic).

-How long do you plan to be outside of the United States (more or fewer than 5 months)?
+How long do you plan to be outside of the United States?

 If you are outside of the United States 5 months or fewer, it might be possible to return on the same SEVIS record.
 If you are gone more than 5 months, it is not possible to return on the same SEVIS record.
 You will need a new I-20 issued, a new I-901 fee paid, and you must enter the US as a new student on an initial SEVIS record.
 If you enter on a new SEVIS record, you will not be eligible for OPT or CPT for another year.